Built on the conviction that route assumptions should never be hidden.

 Engineering credibility, not marketing claims

-Every TRI report is grounded in actual OSP engineering methodology — the same way of looking at a route that 15 years in the field produces.
+Every TRI report is grounded in actual OSP engineering methodology — the same way of looking at a route that 15+ years in the field produces.
 Not a checklist.
-Not an algorithm.
-Informed engineering judgment.
+Not a black box.
+Informed engineering judgment made systematic.

 The data center buildout happening right now is unlike anything the infrastructure industry has seen.
 Hyperscale campuses going up in months.
 Dark fiber corridors being planned under extreme time pressure.
 Billions of dollars riding on routes that haven't been independently validated.